 What to Consider Before You Transfer Law Schools

-Is the law school you want to transfer to ranked significantly higher than your current one?
-If you’re looking to change schools in order to upgrade, moving to one that is only ranked slightly higher probably isn’t worth the trouble.
-It won’t change your job prospects very much, and what you sacrifice could eclipse any benefits.
+If you’re looking to change schools in order to upgrade to a better one, make sure it’s worth the trouble.
+A school that’s ranked only slightly better or falls within the same tier won’t change your job prospects very much, and what you sacrifice could eclipse any benefits.
 Aim to jump to at least the next tier of law schools.
 If you’re already in the top tier, you may want to focus on just the top five schools.

 Will a “better” school be right for you?